Roihan21/Machine-Learning-Projects/README.md

-# 🤖 Machine Learning Portfolio
+# 🤖 Machine Learning & Generative AI Portfolio

-Welcome to my Machine Learning Portfolio!
+Welcome to my AI Engineering Portfolio!

-This repository documents my journey of learning Machine Learning through hands-on projects.
-Every project represents a step forward in improving my understanding of AI, from basic models to more advanced techniques.

-As I continue learning, the quality of my projects, workflow, and problem-solving approach will continue to evolve.
+This repository documents my continuous journey in mastering Artificial Intelligence.
+What started as an exploration of traditional Machine Learning algorithms has now evolved into architecting complex systems using **Generative AI, Large Language Models (LLMs), and API Integrations**.

+As my technical stack grows, this repository serves as a living record of my transition from learning standard data modeling to building intelligent, context-aware AI applications.

 ---

 # 👋 About Me

 Hi!
 I'm **Roihan**.

-I'm currently learning Machine Learning, Deep Learning, and Artificial Intelligence with the goal of becoming an **AI / Machine Learning Engineer**.
+I am an Informatics / Computer Engineering student actively transitioning into the role of an **AI / Machine Learning Engineer**.

-I believe the best way to learn is by building projects, asking questions, making mistakes, and understanding **why** a solution works—not just how to implement it.
+My core philosophy is that understanding *why* a system works—and how to architect it efficiently—is just as crucial as knowing how to code it.
+Currently, I am expanding my expertise beyond standard classification and regression models, diving deep into **Prompt Engineering, RAG (Retrieval-Augmented Generation), and LLM Orchestration** to solve real-world problems.

 ---

 # 🎯 Purpose of This Repository

-This repository serves as:

-- 📚 My Machine Learning learning journal
-- 💼 My AI portfolio
-- 🧪 A place to experiment with different algorithms and ideas
-- 📈 A record of my growth as a Machine Learning Engineer

-Every project is an opportunity to learn something new.
+This workspace is designed to be:
+*   📚 **A Learning Journal:** Tracking my progress from basic ML to advanced GenAI.
+*   💼 **A Professional Portfolio:** Showcasing clean code, clear documentation, and practical AI implementations.
+*   🧪 **An Experimental Sandbox:** Testing different algorithms, API behaviors (like Gemini), and system architectures.

 ---

 # 🛠️ Technologies & Tools

-### Programming

-- Python

-### Data Processing

-- NumPy
-- Pandas

-### Data Visualization

-- Matplotlib
-- Seaborn

-### Machine Learning

-- Scikit-Learn
-- XGBoost *(Coming Soon)*
-- CatBoost *(Coming Soon)*
+### Generative AI & LLM (Current Focus)
+*   Google Gemini API (Pro & Flash models)
+*   LangChain (Memory & Orchestration)
+*   Exa AI (Semantic Web Search Integration)
+*   Prompt Engineering & Function Calling

-### Deep Learning
+### Core Machine Learning & Deep Learning

-- TensorFlow *(Coming Soon)*
-- PyTorch *(Coming Soon)*

-### Computer Vision

-- OpenCV
+*   Scikit-Learn (Classification, Regression, Clustering)
+*   TensorFlow / PyTorch *(In Progress)*
-- YOLO *(Coming Soon)*
+*   YOLO / OpenCV *(Coming Soon)*

+### Data Processing & Visualization
+*   Python (Pandas, NumPy)
+*   Matplotlib & Seaborn

-### Development Tools
+### Development & Architecture
+*   Python Scripting & Object-Oriented Programming

-- Google Colab
+*   Google Colab & Jupyter Notebooks
-- Jupyter Notebook
-- VS Code
-- Git
-- GitHub
+*   Git & GitHub

 ---